paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Jeremy B.
 type: review
 rating: 5
-location:
+location: Leeds
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Had a great experience with Adam.
+Responded promptly and was able to come around to the house on the same day to identify an issue with our fusebox.
+Would recommend.